gabrielafh9/Core-Code-from-scratch/README.md

 R// X is the result of the function "reply". x = 'How do you do?'

 ## Parameters
-Write a function echo that also returns the passed parameter. echo('Greta') should return 'Greta' and echo('CO2') should return 'CO2'
+Write a function echo that also returns the passed parameter.
 ``` Javascript
 function echo(cat) {
   return cat;